MODULE 1 - ANATOMY & PHYSICAL INJURIES

 Accuracy (5 points)

 The project demonstrates a high level of accuracy in interpreting medical jurisprudence concepts.
 Information should be factually correct, well-researched, and align with the legal framework discussed in class.
-Maximum points are awarded when the project reflects precise understanding of key topics.
+Maximum points are awarded when the project reflects a precise understanding of key topics.

 Involvement and Effort by Team Members (5 points)

 All team members must contribute meaningfully to the project.
 Points are given based on equal participation in research, content creation, and presentation.
 Teams should demonstrate strong collaboration, and each member’s effort should be evident in the final output.
+The names and roles or nature of participation of the members shall be submitted to the professor at the time of presentation.

 Presentation (5 points)